SkylineCommunications/dataminer-docs/connector-help/connector_help/Tredess FS.md

 ### Polling Configuration

-From version 1.1.1.4 onwards, aPolling Configuration page is available, where you can define the polling intervals for the following groups of parameters:
+From version 1.1.1.4 onwards, a Polling Configuration page is available, where you can define the polling intervals for the following groups of parameters:

 - **System**
 - **Web Configuration**